 There are many weights of kettlebells out there in the world.
 But there is one size of kettlebell that is the most versatile.
 The "best".
 The one kettlebell to rule all others:

 The 35 lb kettlebell has been around for quite a while!
 It was first developed in Russia in the 1700s as a tool for strength and conditioning.
 Russian farmers used round weights to measure their grain at the market.
 Over time, these round weights were made with handles on top to make them easier to carry around.
 After a while, some Russian soldiers saw the weights and inspiration struck!
-These soldiers started using kettlebells to improve their physical performance and strength.
+These soldiers started incorporating kettlebell exercises to improve their physical performance and strength on the front lines.
 And now, centuries later, the 35 lb kettlebell is still considered the best weight for most people.

 A kettlebell is a weight that is shaped like a ball with a handle.
 Think about it as a cannonball with a handle looped out of the top.
 It is used for strength training and cardio exercises.
 Kettlebells come in different weights, and the most popular size is the 35 lb kettlebell.

-There are many reasons why kettlebell training has become so popular in recent years.
-Below are some of the main benefits of kettlebell training:
+There are many reasons why kettlebell exercises have become so popular in recent years.
+Below are some of the main benefits of kettlebell workouts:

 1. Kettlebells are a great way to get a full-body workout in a short amount of time.